What Does “Ka” Mean in Thai Language?

 Respect and Politeness

 Using “ka” in Thai language shows cultural understanding.
-Additionally, Thais appreciate foreigners who make this effort.
-Consequently, you’ll receive warmer treatment and better service.
+Additionally, Thais appreciate foreigners who make this effort, so you’ll likely receive warmer treatment and better service.

 The “Wai” Connection